learn-co-curriculum/dsc-inheritance/README.md

 ## Summary

-In this lab, you learned how to:

-* Use inheritance to write D.R.Y. code
-* Understand the relationship between subclasses and superclasses
+In this lab, you learned how to use inheritance to write nonredundant code, describe the relationship between subclasses and superclasses, and create a domain model using OOP.
-* Create Object-Oriented data models that describe the real world with classes and subclasses